anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 ### CORE-LF

+#### Overview

 "Web Linking", {{RFC5988}} defines a format, originally for use with HTTP headers, to link an HTTP document against other URIs.
 Web linking is not a standalone method for discovery of services for use with HTTP.

-Based on Web Linking, "Constrained RESTful Environments (CoRE) Link Format", {{CORE-LF}} introduces a stand alone method to discover services instances, which are called resources in CORE-LF;
+Based on Web Linking, "Constrained RESTful Environments (CoRE) Link Format", {{CORE-LF}} introduces a stand alone method to discover resources, such as service instances.
-primarily for use with {{COAP}} but equally for use with, for use with HTTP or any other suitable web transfer protocols.
+CORE-LF was introduced primarily for use with {{COAP}} but it can equally be used for discovery of service instances that use HTTP or any other suitable (web transfer) protocols.
+This makes CORE-LF an alternative to DNS-SD and GRASP for any of the BRSKI variations.

-In CORE-LF, an initiator may use (link-local) IPv6 multicast UDP packet to the COAP port (5683) to discover a a possible responder for a specifically requested resource.
+In CORE-LF, an initiator may use (link-local) IPv6 multicast UDP packet to the COAP port (5683) to discover a possible responder for a requested resource.
 The responder will reply with unicast UDP.
-If the IPv6 address of a responder has been configured or is otherwise known to the initiator, it may equally query the parameters of the desired resource via unicast to the default COAP UDP or TCP port (5683).
+If the IPv6 address of a responder has been configured or is otherwise known to the initiator, it may instead of multicast equally query the parameters of the desired resource via unicast to the default COAP UDP or TCP port (5683).

-A service such as BRSKI registrar, join proxy or pledge can be considered to be a resource, but it can equally be broken down into a set of component resources resources, in which case the group can be requested.
-As mentioned above, CORE-LF can equally be used to request and discover resources not using COAP, but any other suitable protocol.

 {{RFC9176}} defines a "Resource Directory" mechanism for CORE-LF which is abbreviated CORE-RD.
-Initiators can learn the IPv6 address protocol (TCP or UDP) and port numberaof a CORE-RD server by some other mechanism (such as DNS-SD) and then use a unicast UDP or TCP COAP connection to the CORE-RD server to discover CORE-LF resources available on other systems.
+Initiators can learn the IPv6 address protocol (TCP or UDP) and port number of a CORE-RD server by some other mechanism (such as DNS-SD) and then use a unicast UDP or TCP COAP connection to the CORE-RD server to discover CORE-LF resources available on other systems.
 Resource providers can likewise register their resources with the resource directory server using CORE-RD registration procedures.